Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Kowhai

-Kowhai timber has a dark brown patterned heart wood with lighter brown to yellow sap wood wth a nice grain.
-The timber is very hard, dense and durable and turns and finishes well.
+yellow sap wood wth a nice grain.
+The timber is very hard, dense and

 It is a popular turning wood and is especially suitable for fine work.